 Following research with 21,500 travellers across 29 countries and guest reviews of over 163 million guest reviews, Booking.com has given an exclusive sneak peek as to what travellers can expect in 2019 and revealed its top travel trends.
 So, if you want to know exactly what you’ll be doing when you next jet away, read on:

 According to Booking.com, over half of travellers from around the world (53 per cent) plan on taking more weekend trips, with 2019 being the year of ‘bite sized travel.’
 As a nation, we love long weekend jollies that allow us to make the most of our annual leave.
 By splitting it into small chunks, it gives us the chance to explore new destinations in shorter time frames.
+One weekend you could be in any one of the hotels in Liverpool and the other weekend you could be Blackpool.

 We’ve seen many improvements across the travel industry over the last few years with better flight routes, cheaper flights, accommodation, car rentals and transport, meaning that micro trips are set to really take off .
 Unique accommodation for short trips away is also going to be a hot topic, so if you originally dismissed that tree house, think again!